Enhanced quantum illumination of a lossy target: A sequential interaction model: Model and performance measures

 \subsection{The SNR and the QCB}

 The SNR is a measure to quantify how well a signal can be distinguished from background noise.
-It is commonly defined as the ratio of the square of the mean value of the measured signal to its variance, thereby capturing the relative strength of the signal against fluctuations.
+It is commonly defined as the ratio of the square of the mean value of the measured signal to its variance, thereby capturing the relative strength of the signal against fluctuations~\cite{loudon1974quantum}.
 A higher SNR indicates that the signal is more clearly discernible, whereas a lower SNR implies that it is significantly affected by noise.
+As described in Sec. ~\ref{III}, we calculate the SNR by measuring the quadratures of the signal $a^{\prime\prime\prime}_s$ alone in the CI protocol.
+On the other hand, in QI, we need to perform a joint quadrature measurement of the signal and idler beams to calculate the SNR.
 In the context of QI, the SNR reflects the strength of correlations between the received signal and the retained idler in the presence of environmental noise.
 It provides a useful metric for comparing the performance of classical and quantum strategies, particularly in situations where the signal is weak and the background noise is substantial.

 To calculate the SNR in the QI, one needs to perform a joint continuous-variable Bell measurement.
 For such measurement, one typically first makes local homodyne measurements of rotated quadratures, $X_j(\theta_j)=x_j\cos\theta_j + p_j\sin\theta_j$ ($j\in s,i$).
 For $\theta_j = 0$ and $\frac{\pi}{2}$, this quadrature will correspond to the position quadrature $x_j$ and the linear momentum quadrature $p_j$, respectively.
 Therefore, for bipartite correlations, appropriate choices of the local phases $\theta_j$ allow one to access combinations of moments such as $x_s x_i \pm p_s p_i$ and $x_s p_i \pm p_s x_i$~\cite{cavalcanti2007bell,he2010bell}.
-The SNR is then defined as the ratio of the expectation values of these combinations and their variance.
+The SNR is then defined as the ratio of the expectation values of these combinations and their variance~\cite{las2017quantum}.
 For the QI, one makes such measurements for a signal beam $a_s^{\prime\prime\prime}$ received and the idler beam $a_i$ retained at the laboratory.
 In the case of CI, since there is no idler beam, one calculates the SNR of the signal $a_s^{\prime\prime\prime}$ alone, without requiring quadrature rotation.